hh10/AIHack2022/readme.md

 * Adds a classification head in the architecture that uses the learned hidden state of the Sequence-to-Sequence architecture to predict whether the droplets will coalesce or not.
 * Feeds the predictions of the decoder back to it (not to the encoder) to help it build longer and smoother trajectories

-Sample results (472 frames predicted from 100 frames input):
+Sample results, i.e., 472 frames after a 100 frames input (left: actual trajectory, right: predicted trajectory):
 ![Ground truth trajectory](outputs/test_ground_truth.gif)
 ![Predicted trajectory](outputs/test_prediction.gif)